 When one or more of these meibomian glands get blocked, this can result in a lump in the eyelid.
 This can get tender, red, and irritated, or it may just be a firm nodule.
 Dr. Iyengar sees patients with these lesions everyday he is clinic and is able to resolve them nearly 99% with an approach that avoids an external scar.
 Patients are often referred to Dr. Iyengar from their ophthalmologist or dermatologist for these lesions after vertical massage and hot compresses don’t seem to work.
 A combination of antibiotics, steroids, and/or surgical excision of these eyelid lesions may be employed to resolve them.
 As many of our clients are concerned about a residual scar, there is a optimal time to address these growths surgically.
 If they are hot, tender, and irritated, oral antibiotics may help make the excision process more effective and comfortable.

-Figure: Dr. Iyengar evaluating the eyelid of a physician colleague (dermatologist)
+Figure: Dr. Iyengar evaluating the eyelid of a physician colleague with a chalazion (dermatologist)

 What sets our practice apart, is that we see patients with this eyelid issue everyday.
 This is a very nice client that came to see us concerned about her chalazion 1 week before her birthday.
 Her after photo was taken 3 days after her office procedure.
 Not all chalazia resolve this fast after the procedure and some can take months, but as the eyelid specialists for San Diego, we see this problem every day.